GL(2,R) Orbit Closures in Hyperelliptic Components of Strata: Degenerating to the Boundary in Hyperelliptic Components of Strata

-\begin{lemma}[Horizontal Cylinder Collapse Lemma]~ If $\Cyl$ is an $\M$-equivalence class of horizontal cylinders that is not self-adjacent and contains a vertical saddle connection then vertically collapsing it passes to a disjoint union of translation surfaces in hyperelliptic components of strata. \end{lemma} \begin{proof} Recall that the boundary translation surface $(X_\infty, \omega_\infty)$ may be constructed from $(X, \omega)$ in the following way: \begin{enumerate} \item Delete every cylinder in $\Cyl$ from $(X, \omega)$.
+\begin{sslem}[Horizontal Cylinder Collapse Lemma] Collapsing $\cC$ degenerates to a disjoint union of translation surfaces in hyperelliptic components of strata. \end{sslem} \begin{proof} Recall that the boundary translation surface $(X_\infty, \omega_\infty)$ may be constructed from $(X, \omega)$ in the following way: \begin{enumerate} \item Delete every cylinder in $\Cyl$ from $(X, \omega)$.
 The result is a translation surface with boundary where the boundary consists of saddle connections that formerly bordered cylinders in $\Cyl$. \item For each saddle connection on the boundary of $(X, \omega) - \Cyl$ add a marked point to the saddle connection for each point $p$ such that the vertical line contained in $\Cyl$ passing through $p$ terminates at a zero of $\omega$.
 Since the newly added marked points are invariant under the hyperelliptic involution each cylinder on $(X, \omega) - \Cyl$ continues to have hyperelliptic combinatorial type. \item Glue together saddle connections on the boundary of $(X, \omega) - \Cyl$ which were connected by a vertical line contained in $\Cyl$.
 This saddle connection identification is again invariant under the hyperelliptic involution.
-Let $\Gamma'$ be $\Gamma$ with vertices in $\Cyl$ deleted, edges connected to $\Cyl$ deleted, and new edges added between two cylinders that are connected by a vertical line in $\Cyl$. \end{enumerate} By Corollary~\ref{LTC} it remains to verify that the cylinder diagram $\Gamma'$ is a tree.
+Let $\Gamma'$ be $\Gamma$ with vertices in $\Cyl$ deleted, edges connected to $\Cyl$ deleted, and new edges added between two cylinders that are connected by a vertical line in $\Cyl$. \end{enumerate} By Corollary~\ref{LTC}it remains to verify that the cylinder diagram $\Gamma'$ is a tree.
 Notice that $\Gamma'$ is constructed by deleting each vertex $v$ in $\Cyl$ and adding in edges between vertices that were adjacent to $v$.
 To show that $\Gamma'$ is a tree it suffices to show that whenever a vertex $v$ is deleted no cycle forms among the vertices that were formerly adjacent to $v$.